GuillaumeJasmin/react-table-hoc-fixed-columns/README.md

 ReactTable HOC fixed columns - Beta
 ---

 Higher Order Components for [ReactTable](https://react-table.js.org).
 It make possible to fixed one or more columns on the left and/or on the right.
-It use `position: sticky` for recents browsers, and [fallback for legacy browser](#legacy-browsers).
+It use `position: sticky` for recent browsers, and [fallback for legacy browser](#legacy-browsers).

 Check sticky support [https://caniuse.com/#search=sticky](https://caniuse.com/#search=sticky)